 Emma Charity, (’25), is an undecided major interested in creating equitable systems.
 Her interest in global health stems from her work in high school researching racial diversity in genetic prostate cancer studies.
 She hopes to continue this type of work in fields of tech, global poverty, and researching social determinants of health.

 Sarah Sophie Schwarzhappel

-Sarah Sophie Schwarzhappel is a sophomore from Vienna, Austria.
+Sarah Sophie Schwarzhappel is from Vienna, Austria.
 She is passionate about neuroscience, literature, and the intersection between social justice, health, and art.
 Within global health, she is currently interested in reducing health access disparities for immigrant communities and exploring how art can help to appreciate diversity and connect in empathic care.
 Sarah Sophie speaks German and Spanish.
 Outside of classes and research, she likes playing the flute or the saxophone, writing poetry or short stories, and exploring theatre and film.

-Anna Hudson is a freshman majoring in Bioengineering with the long-term goal of working at the intersection of neuroscience, CS, and health to limit the long-term consequences of ACEs.
+Anna Hudson is majoring in Bioengineering with the long-term goal of working at the intersection of neuroscience, CS, and health to limit the long-term consequences of ACEs.
 She spends time volunteering with youth education, science outreach, and equity especially for low-income people.
 She also plays the french horn and loves cooking and drinking coffee.

 Tenzin Namgyal (‘24) is a Public Policy and Anthropology double major from Queens, New York.
 Outside of the classroom, she is a part of Stanford Housing Justice and works at the Women’s Community Center on campus.
 Within the field of global health, her interests lie in food security, reproductive health, and studying the disparities in the healthcare system.
 In her free time, Tenzin enjoys thrifting, trying out new restaurants, reading, and spending time with her family and friends.